Poole: It's good to be back at United

 While Poole is pleased to be back with the Reds, he’s interested in going on loan again and keep progressing as a player, although any final decision will, of course, be down to the staff.

-“Obviously, this time last year I was already gone, so maybe this season it might be a little bit of a longer wait to see what happens,
+“Obviously, this time last year I was already gone, so maybe this season it might be a little bit of a longer wait to see what happens," he added.

 “I’m not in any rush.
 I’m happy here for as long as I can be, but the aim is to go out on loan - I’m just not too sure where really at the moment.
 I’ll just sit back play my football here and see if anything comes up.
 I've had a few enquiries and offers at the moment but let's see what happens."